Kremi16/Pure_Strategy_UP_2025_2026/README.md

 ## Project Status
 - Initial skeleton of the project
+- Player hands created
+- Reward deck created and shuffled
-- No game logic implemented yet
+- No game logic or user input implemented yet

 *Status will be updated with each new commit.*